Synthesizing efficient circuits for Hamiltonian simulation: Results

 \paragraph{Case III : } Let $a_0t=a_7t=-h_1-h_2+h_3, a_1t=a_6t=h_1-h_2+h_3$ and $b_0t=b_7t=-g_1-g_2+g_3, b_1t=b_6t=g_1-g_2+g_3$.
 If $x_1\oplus x_2=x_4=0$ then $\phi_1=4h_1$ and if $x_1\oplus x_2=x_4=1$ then $\phi_2=2(h_2-h_3)$.
 Similar conclusions follow for $\phi_2$ if we replace $x_1, x_2, x_4$ by $x_6', x_5', x_4'$ respectively.

-Circuits simulating $e^{-iH_{201}t}$ in Case I, II and III have been shown in Figure \ref{fig:H2x1}, \ref{fig:H2x2} and \ref{fig:H2x3} respectively.
+Circuits simulating $e^{-iH_{201}t}$ in Case I, II and III have been shown in Figure \ref{fig:45}c, \ref{fig:45}d and \ref{fig:45}e respectively.
 Circuits for $e^{-iH_{202}t}$ are similar.
 Circuit for $e^{-iH_{20}}$ in each of these cases is obtained by concatenating the corresponding circuits.